-The Tier 2 building owner will be assessed the maximum penalty of amount equal to per square foot of gross floor area.
+The Tier 2 building owner will be assessed the maximum penalty of amount equal to $0.30 per square foot of gross floor area.

+Building owners are not eligible to apply for Early Adopter Incentive Program.

 The AHJ may by rule increase the penalty rates to adjust for the effects of inflation.